braincore/ifft/README.md

 Delegates are launched after "On Start" triggers.
 This ordering is intentional so that "On Start" can perform setup needed by delegates (e.g. `yarn install`).

+An optional `restart_on` field can be set with a value in `listen:path:emit` format to trigger a restart of the delegate process.

-Delegates are a nice tool if you want to make IFFT the primary file watching tool across a large multi-project repository.
+Delegates are useful for making IFFT the primary file watching tool across a large multi-project repository.

 ## Features